 b) Nobody is trying to double-spend anything.
 It’s not like you want random people to buy and sell certificates of authenticity.

 c) There is no need for a consensus.
-It’s not like universities are fighting each other to certify the master that John Doe did at Harvard
+Universities are not fighting each other to certify the master that John Doe did at Harvard

-d) Users are identified (registered firms contributing to the supply chain, students)
+d) Users are identified: registered firms contributing to the supply chain, students, etc.

-d) There are natural authorities (the product owner owns the IP and is liable, the US Department of Agriculture, organic/non-GMO accredited certifying agents, Universities, etc.)
+e) There are natural authorities: the product owner owns the IP and is liable, the US Department of Agriculture, organic/non-GMO accredited certifying agents, Universities, etc.